Misty Rowe: Personal life

+While Rowe was married to actor James DePaiva, her unborn baby died in the spring of 1990.

 In other media

 Austin, Texas rock band Young Heart Attack wrote a song called "Misty Rowe".
 In a 2004 interview, songwriter Steven Hall said about the song: "I was obsessed with this actress [Rowe] who was on Hee Haw and Happy Days.
 She was really sexy and Misty Rowe was the first woman on television who made me feel...different."